Experiential Learning Depot

 My son had been wanting a station for all of his science gear, so he thought we could turn this piece of trash on the curb into a science lab.
 So we did, and thus a new interest was born: turning trash to treasure!

-One of my favorite things about maker projects is that they do not have to be expensive.
+One of my favorite things about design thinking projects is that they do not have to be expensive.
 They don't have to cost a dime, in fact.
 I have done maker projects with my high school students forever, and we usually use materials that are just sitting around.

 With my own children, we have been using only what we have on hand, including items on curbs that are destined for the landfill.